 - a) In order to ensure coherence of academic study, external credibility and satisfactory academic progress, there are time limits on all Open University registered qualifications.
-You must therefore complete your qualification within the time limits set. - b) Unless the specific qualification regulations state otherwise, the time limit within which you must complete your qualification starts at the earliest of: - the start date of the first module you study as part of that qualification, including optional Stage 0 modules.
+You must therefore complete your qualification within the time limits set. - b) Unless the specific qualification regulations state otherwise, the time limit within which you must complete your qualification starts at the earliest of: - (i) the start date of the first module you study as part of that qualification, including optional Stage 0 modules.
 This includes any modules that you fail, defer or withdraw from after incurring a fee liability; or - (ii) if you are counting Open University credit or collaborative scheme credit that was awarded prior to registration for the qualification, the start date of the earliest module for which you are counting credit. - (iii) if you are counting an award of RPL credit, the start date allocated to you will be based upon the date your credit is awarded.
 If your credit is awarded between 1 January and 31 August, your start date will be 30 November.
-If your credit is awarded between 1 September and 31 December, your start date will be 31 August of the following year. - c) Subject to any specific requirements of your qualification, maximum time limits for all undergraduate qualifications are as follows (Table 5):
+If your credit is awarded between 1 September and 31 December, your start date will be 31 August of the following year.

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2021 Date for review: March 2022 c) Subject to any specific requirements of your qualification, maximum time limits for all undergraduate qualifications are as follows (Table 5):